wombleton/gitlaw-nz/acts/S/Statistics Act 1975.md

 *   Every person who can be lawfully required to provide information pursuant to this Act shall, for the purpose of providing that information, to the best of his knowledge and belief, answer all questions asked him by the Statistician, or by any employee of the department authorised in writing by or on behalf of the Statistician.

     Compare: 1955 No 45 s 13

+##### 33A Waiver of obligation to answer questions

+*   (1) This section applies to the collection of statistics by the statistician under this Part or under an agreement made by the statistician under [section 9][11].

+    (2) The statistician may waive the application of all or any of [sections 31][37], [32][38], and [33][39] to the collection of particular statistics if satisfied that---

+    *   (a) special circumstances of sensitivity apply to some of the questions asked and it is inappropriate to compel answers to those particular questions; and

+    *   (b) the information is being collected to enable the production of official statistics of any or all of the kinds described in [section 4(a), (b), (d), and (i)][6]; and

+    *   (c) the statistical validity of the information being collected will not be unduly compromised.

+    (3) To avoid doubt, if the statistician has granted a waiver under subsection (2) in relation to any question, any person who would otherwise be required to answer the question does not commit an offence against [section 43][58] if the person declines to answer the question.

+    Section 33A: inserted, on 5 December 2013, by [section 4][90] of the Statistics Amendment Act 2013 (2013 No 134).

 ##### 34 Completion of schedules by New Zealand agents of overseas traders carrying on business in New Zealand